Adnan Saidi: Portrayal in film

 Adnan was portrayed by Malaysian actor Hairie Othman in the 2000 film Leftenan Adnan.

 He was also portrayed by an unknown Malay actor in the 2001 Singaporean television series A War Diary.

 Aaron Aziz also portrayed Adnan in an episode of the 2004 historical series Life Story from Mediacorp Channel 5, which also covers his personal life.

 In May 2016, a Singaporean actor Fadhlur Rahman also played as Adnan in Heroes: Battle of Bukit Chandu aired by Mediacorp Channel 5, Channel 8, Suria, Vasantham and Channel NewsAsia.
 In the episodes, there were interviews with Adnan's granddaughter Wan Sofia Zainuddin.

-Singapore's Bicentennial
+Singapore's bicentennial

-On 5 June 2019, on Hari Raya Aidilfitri, President Halimah Yacob launched commemorative notes featuring Lt.
-Adnan Saidi along with 7 others in a $20 commemorative notes marking Singapore's Bicentennial celebration, 1819–2019 edition.
+On 5 June 2019, on Hari Raya Aidilfitri, Singapore President Halimah Yacob launched commemorative notes featuring Adnan along with 7 other historical Singaporean figures in a $20 commemorative notes marking Singapore's bicentennial celebrations, 1819–2019 edition.